1995parham-learning/1995parham-learning.github.io/content/tools/Podman.md

 ![[Screenshot 2024-12-01 at 5.39.24 AM.png]]

 Podman fork/exec architecture.
 The user launches Podman, which executes the OCI runtime, which then launches the container.
 The container is a direct descendant of Podman.

+> [!info]
+> Your container will continue to run without the overhead of running the multiple daemons.